 Group channels are simply collections of standard channels that are opened within a particular connection so that they are addressable through a common communication channel.

-Used to pass newly-negotiated work to interested nodes, which can either be proxies or actual mining devices.
-This protocol is complementary to the Job Negotiation protocol.
-In the case that miners aren’t negotiating their own work (i.e. choosing their own transaction sets), jobs will be distributed directly from pools to proxies and end devices, similarly to in the original stratum protocol.
-Additionally, it’s possible that the Job Negotiation role will be part of a larger Mining Protocol proxy that also distributes jobs, making this sub-protocol unnecessary even when miners do choose their own transaction sets.
+Used to pass newly-declared jobs to interested nodes, which can either be Proxies or actual Mining Devices.
+This protocol is complementary to the Job Declaration Protocol.
+In the case the miners aren’t building and declaring their own work (i.e. choosing their own transaction sets), jobs will be distributed directly from Pools to Proxies and end devices, similarly to the original stratum protocol.
+However, this protocol is left to be specified in a future document, as it is often unnecessary due to the Job Declarators being a part of a larger Mining Protocol Proxy.